isg-software/progresspie/README.md

 * `inner`: Object.
 Default is `undefined`.
 This object may contain a subset of the option properties described above {`mode`, `color`, `valueAttr`, `valueAdapter`, `colorAttr`, `colorFunctionAttr`, `size`, `ringWidth`}.
 If `inner` is not undefined, then _two_ piecharts will be drawn: An outer, larger chart with circle around it, described with all the other options, and a second, smaller, inner pie on top of the outer.
 The inner circle's value might be taken from a second attribute (denoted by `inner.valueAttr`) or might be calculated from the same value string as the outer value, just by a different `inner.valueAdapter` mapping.
 At least one of these two options should be defined.
 Also, the inner pie should have a different color than the outer one, defined by `inner.mode` or `inner.color`.
 If `inner.size` is specified, the outer `size` option should also be set manually and should be larger than `innser.size`.
 If `inner.size` is left undefined, the inner pie is automatically slightly smaller than the outer one (approx. two thirds of the outer).
 * `rotation`: string, boolean or object.
 Default is `undefined`.
 If this option is ‘truthy’ (i.e. not `undefined`, not `false`, not `0` etc.), the (outer) pie or ring fragment will be animated by rotating around its center.
 The default speed is one rotation per second, the default direction is clockwise.
 (Both are applied, if you set `rotation: true`.)
 If the option is a string, this will be inserted into the `dur`-Attribute of the SVG animation, i.e. it will define the rotation speed by setting the duration for one full (clockwise) rotation.
 Legal values are numbers with units like `"2s"` for two seconds or `"500ms"` for 500 milliseconds, i.e. half a second. rotation may also be an object with _two (sub-)properties_: `duration` defining the duration of one turn (just like the simple string value for `rotation`, `clockwise` is a boolean defining the rotation direction.
 Set this to `false` for an anti-clockwise rotation.
 	It's not recommended to define a `rotation` for pies or rings acually measuring a progress, but for usage with constant values to draw a “busy-indicator” like a rotating ring with a small gap.
 The constant value (like 90% for a ring with a 10% gap) may be specified by setting a `valueAdapter` function returning this constant.
 See `examples.html`!
+* `contentPlugin`: string of function.
+Default is `undefined`.
+Specify a content plug-in function to add content on top of a pie chart or inside of a ring chart.
+See section “SVG Content plug-ins”.
+* `contentPluginOptions`: object.
+If the `contentPlugin` option is set, this object may provide plug-in-specific options for configuring the content plug-in's output.
+See section “SVG Content plug-ins”.

 #### Dynamically updating pies